 Trust your hiring decisions

 Do not micromanage your freelancers and service providers.
 Once you’ve established the foundation for successful marketing activity, give them space to create the campaigns and content you know they’re capable of.
-A little breathing room goes a long way when it comes to creating a positive and productive work environment, especially in a distributed model.
-Practically speaking this freelancers management route involves the following process:
+A little breathing room goes a long way in creating a positive and productive work environment, especially in a distributed model.
+Practically speaking, this freelancers management route involves the following process: